Neighborhoods in Boston: Geographic overview

 Surrounding downtown are the neighborhoods of Chinatown/Leather District, South End, North End, West End, Bay Village, Beacon Hill and Back Bay.
 Chinatown/Leather District is the historical garment district and today has thriving Chinese and other Asian populations.
-The South End is the center of the city's LGBT population and also populated by artists and young professionals as well as a vibrant African American community.
+The South End is the center of the city's LGBT population and also populated by artists and young professionals as well as a vibrant Black community.
 The North End retains an Italian flavor with its many Italian restaurants, though many of its Italian families have moved out, while young professionals have moved in.
 The Back Bay is west of the Public Garden, and Beacon Hill is the site of the Massachusetts State House.
 The Back Bay and Beacon Hill are also home to national and local politicians, famous authors and top business leaders and professionals.
 Bay Village is one of the smallest neighborhoods in Boston and mostly contains Greek Revival-style row houses.

 North and east of downtown are the neighborhoods of East Boston and Charlestown.
 East Boston has a majority of Hispanics, Brazilians, and young professionals, with a remnant of older Italians, and is the site of Logan International Airport.
 On the north bank of the Charles River is Charlestown; once a predominantly Irish enclave and site of the Bunker Hill Monument, it is now a home for young professionals.